-Sportsmanship (or sometimes sportspersonship) is an aspiration or ethos that a sport or activity will be enjoyed for its with proper consideration for fairness, ethics, respect, and a sense of fellowship with one’s competitors.
+Sportsmanship (or sometimes sportspersonship) is an aspiration or ethos that a sport or activity will be enjoyed for its own sake with proper consideration for fairness, ethics, respect, and a sense of fellowship with one’s competitors.

 Sportsmanship can be conceptualized as an enduring and relatively stable characteristic or disposition such that individuals differ in the way they are generally expected to behave in sport situations.
 In general, sportsmanship refers to virtues such as fairness, self-control, courage, and persistence and has been associated with interpersonal concepts of treating others and being treated fairly, maintaining self-control if dealing with others, and respect for both authority and opponents.

-In Canada, 47% of all registered players are female.
-The Women’s National Team has been very successful and has participated in the past two Olympic Games and five FIFA Women’s World Cups.
-Yet, the Canadian Soccer Association Board has had only one female member in the past 100 years.
-Recently two additional members have been included.
-On average, women represent less than 1% on National and Provincial Soccer Associations across Canada.
-Women represent less than 1% of professional coaches in clubs, provincial, national and semi-professional teams.
-As well, the Women’s National Team has battled for years/decades for adequate funding and is estimated to receive less than 10% of the national team budget.
-Top players have to pay to play on Provincial and high performance teams during their development.
-Semi-professional appearing players are not earning wages yet are asked to do appearances for brands that are paying the organization millions of sponsorship dollars.
-In addition, girls and women are paying 47% of the wages of all of the male decision makers who are excluding them from adequate funding, equal playing opportunities and business or career initiatives.
-Major corporations and professional clubs are using girls and women to create a family value package for their marketing initiatives to benefit their organization with barely any financial benefits directly going to girls and women.
+And then there’s the issue of money.
+Players on the Canadian women’s national team have spent years fighting for adequate funding.
+Despite being much more successful than the men’s national team, they are estimated to receive less than 10% of the national team budget.
+(The situation has improved somewhat of late.
+Still, top players have to pay to play on provincial and high-performance teams during their development.
+Semi-professional players are not earning wages, yet are asked to do appearances for brands that pay millions in sponsorship dollars.
+In addition, girls and women make up 47% of registered soccer players in this country, meaning they are paying 47% of the wages of the male decision-makers who are excluding them from adequate funding, equal playing opportunities and business or career initiatives.
+Major corporations and professional clubs are using girls and women to create a family-value package for their marketing initiatives to benefit their organization with barely any financial benefits directly going to girls and women.

 Women Helping Women

-* Women account for two thirds of the 1.4 billion people currently living in extreme poverty.
+- Women account for two thirds of the 1.4 billion people currently living in extreme poverty.